subtra3t/subtra3t/README.md

 ### Who am I

 Okay, so if you are here, you might have some foggy idea about who I am, and what I do.
 But if not, fear not [get it?].
 I am a programming student/nerd who loves Computer Science, Maths, and [sometimes] Philosophy.
-I [regularly] write blog articles [here](https://subtra3t.github.io/blog/).

 ### Languages I know:
 1. Python [MODULES: NumPy, Arcade]